Health & Wellbeing

 Contact

-If you need support, please contact the Student Resource Manager.
+If you need support, please contact the Student Resource Managers.

-Our student resource manager, April Robinson, works with the Nashville State student to provide emotional support and facilitate community resource connections.
-April serves as a support link between students, faculty, and staff, supporting student academic success.
-Her role also includes collaboration with community partners, where she serves as an educator and advocate for Nashville State students.
-Focus includes developmental disabilities, substance abuse, mental health, and child welfare.
-April earned a Bachelor's in Psychology and a Master of Science in Social Work from the University of Tennessee.
+Our student resource managers, Brian Lee and Courtney Woodard, work with the Nashville State student to provide emotional support and facilitate community resource connections.
+Brian and Courtney serve as a support link between students, faculty, and staff, supporting student academic success.
+Their role also includes collaboration with community partners, where they serve as educators and advocates for Nashville State students.